MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
 ## Day 5: 11.10.19
-* Learned about classes and template strings again.
+* Learned about classes and template strings in JS again.
 Useful when continuing React.
+* Did some JS class challenges.
 * Did more Udemy React videos (12%).
 * Learned about binary (bit, byte) and hexadecimals.